Find Affordable College Courses

 156 Yearly Graduations

 The Graduate Center, CUNY comes in at #18 on our list of the most popular colleges offering master's degrees in social sciences.
 Each year, around 9,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $9,930 per year.
-For the 2020-2021 academic year, 156 master's degrees were handed out to social sciences majors at The Graduate Center.
-Of these students, 49% were women and 32% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 156 people received their master's degree in social sciences from The Graduate Center.
+About 56% of this group were women, and 43% were students from an underrepresented racial-ethnic group.
+Data shows that The Graduate Center graduates that hold this degree go on to make a median salary of $61,019.

 #19